 Drop the nested scroll container entirely

-It's a bigger change than the CSS override, but it's the one that stops the problem from coming back the next time someone adds a new section to the layout.
+It's a bigger change than the CSS override, but it's the one that stops the problem from coming back the next time someone adds a section to the layout.

 Replace clearfix overflow: hidden with display: flow-root

-/* Edit the selector to match your clearfix wrapper */
+/* Edit the selector to match your clearfix wrapper. */

 .row-with-floats {